 What are the Consequences of Failure to Appear in Court in Charleston?

 A court can issue a bench warrant for the arrest of individuals who have failed to appear.
 The court may issue an order on its own volition or upon the request of the prosecutor assigned to the case.

 Once a court issues a bench warrant, it goes to all law enforcement agencies.
-If caught, an arrestee can remain in jail until they appear in court and the judge agrees to release them or a failure to appear lawyer in Charleston intervenes and potentially get them out of jail.
+If caught, an arrestee can remain in jail until they appear in court and the judge agrees to release them, or a nearby lawyer intervenes and potentially gets them out of jail.

 The consequences of a failure to appear beyond a court order may vary.
 For severe criminal charges, individuals may remain in jail or be forced to pay an additional bail bond.
 In less severe cases, individuals may have to pay a fine.

 Steps to Take Following a Failure to Appear

-The first step following a failure to appear in court should be to contact a failure to appear attorney in Charleston immediately.
+The first step following a failure to appear in court should be to contact an attorney in Charleston immediately.
 The sooner that an individual takes steps to resolve the situation, the more likely they are to achieve a positive result, especially if they truly made a mistake or had an emergency that prevented them from appearing in court.